Holding Trucking Companies Accountable for Utah Truck Crashes

-Our law firm handles truck accidents throughout Utah.
-If you or a loved one was badly injured or killed, call (801) 901-3470 or e-mail us to arrange a free consultation and to start the investigation so crucial to your full compensation.
-Our goal is to always obtain maximum compensation for our clients to ensure the highest quality of life.
+Our Salt Lake City law firm handles truck accidents throughout Utah.
+If a loved one was badly injured or killed, call 801.366.9100 or e-mail us to arrange a free consultation and to start the investigation so crucial to your full compensation.

-Eisenberg, Gilchrist & Cutt Attorneys at Law can call upon a network of experts, such as accident reconstruction specialists, automotive engineers, and safety engineers to have the tractor and trailer inspected and to shed light on the condition of the truck and its freight prior to the crash.
+Elegal can call upon a network of experts, such as accident reconstruction specialists, automotive engineers and safety engineers to have the tractor and trailer inspected and to shed light on the condition of the truck and its freight prior to the crash.

-From over-the-road tractor trailers (18-wheelers) to delivery vehicles, dump trucks, logging trucks and heavy machinery, we know how to proficiently guide the investigation.
-We have won damages by revealing neglected repairs and upkeep, falsified maintenance or inspection reports, and violations of trucking regulations.
+From over-the-road tractor trailers (18-wheelers) to delivery vehicles, dump trucks, logging trucks and heavy machinery, we know how to guide the investigation.
+We have won damages by revealing neglected repairs and upkeep, falsified maintenance or inspection reports, and violations of trucking regulations:

 - Slippage of the fifth wheel trailer hitch